Michael-Bianconi/HangmanSolver/README.md

 variable at the start of the game.
 Then, it determines the most common letter.
 The most common letter is that which appears at least once in the highest number of words.
-Letters are not counted multiple times if they occur more than once in the same letter.
+Letters are not counted multiple times if they occur more than once in the same word.

 After each guess, the brain eliminates impossible words.
 If the guess was correct, it eliminates all words without the correct letters in the